aaaditt/aaaditt/README.md

 ### `01` &nbsp;ABOUT

-CS student at **BITS Pilani, Dubai**.
+CS student at **BITS, Dubai**.
 Most of what I build starts the same way — I want something to exist, it doesn't, so I make it.

 That's how I ended up with a dictation tool that types for me, a design studio for club jackets, and a thing that turns photographs into Minecraft blueprints.
 The through-line is design.
 I care about how software *feels*, not just whether it runs.